ydanneg/erply/README.md

 - Use modern android architecture practices: [Guide to app architecture](https://developer.android.com/topic/architecture)
 - Use latest Compose Material 3 components and dynamic color scheme
 - Use new Erply PIM API [PIM API](https://learn-api.erply.com/new-apis/pim-api)
-- Implement syncronization (full/partial) with remote DB using Erply recommendation and the fact of hourly request limit: [Data Syncing](https://learn-api.erply.com/data-syncing)
+- Implement synchronization (full/partial) with remote DB using Erply recommendation and the fact of hourly request limit: [Data Syncing](https://learn-api.erply.com/data-syncing)
 - Use paging data from local DB using Room ORM ( potential large amount of data)
 - Use advanced fast search using sqlite fts4 support using Room ORM
 - Use well-typed Proto (protobuf) Datastore to store user preferences and session details